Constructive plaquette compilation for the parity architecture: Detailed algorithm description

 \subsection{Ancilla minimization}

+In the previous sections, we have already highlighted that there are several choices in the algorithm that all lead to different valid parity layouts.
+For example, the choice of the next constraint to add to the layout and how to place the new qubits in that constraint.
 In practice, the goal of compilation is to find a layout that is as small as possible, while still correctly mapping the problem.
 In an ideal case, each required constraint can be represented by a single plaquette and all those plaquettes can be connected to form a complete layout.
-However, in many cases such a layout may not exist, or be computationally hard to find.
+However, in many cases such a layout may not exist, or may be computationally hard to find.
 This means that there is a trade-off between solution quality (in terms of number of ancillas) and computation time.
 In Fig.~\ref{fig:ex_compilation}, two different ways to compile the same problem are shown, using different numbers of ancillas.
 The more optimized version requires only a single ancilla qubit, because only one constraint requires two plaquettes and all other constraints are implemented by a single plaquette.

 By iterating over the different options it is often possible to fill the first layers in a dense way (few plaquettes per constraint).
 The final constraints are the most costly, as by that point the required information is spread out over a large surface.